MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/embed-app-lifecycle-services.md

 To deploy the package you uploaded in the Asset library, in the **Rings** section of your project select **Maintain** menu and then select **Deploy** action to open the **Deploy package** wizard.
 Select the package you want to deploy in the **Package name** field, then select the **Target platfrom** and select **Deploy** button to start the deployment.

+> [!IMPORTANT]
-> [!Important] The [!INCLUDE [prodshort](../developer/includes/prodshort.md)] platform is updated monthly.
+> The [!INCLUDE [prodshort](../developer/includes/prodshort.md)] platform is updated monthly.
 You are responsible for updating the Embed App to operate with the updated version of D365 Business Central.
 The Embed App must run on a supported build of D365 Business Central (i.e., the current version of D365 Business Central or one of the two immediately preceding versions).
 The immediately preceding versions can be both minor and major versions of Business Central.
 The list of supported versions is displayed in the LCS portal on the **Deploy package wizard** in the **Target platfrom** field.
 The versions, which are not displayed on that list are therefore out of support, and your customers running on these versions cannot be serviced at the service levels set forth in the published [!INCLUDE[Service Level Agreement](https://www.microsoft.com/en-us/licensing/product-licensing/products)].

 After the Environment is successfully provisioned, its status on the list of application versions will be set to **Deployed**.
 In order to allow sign-ups to be directed to this application version, you need to set a checkmark in the **Use for new tenants** field.
 You can only have one application version marked this way at a time.

 ## Onboarding customers and creating environments

 It is not possible to create environments and add customers in LCS.
 The customers are onboarded the same way as they are onboarded to the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] service - via the Partner Center.
 Also no special licenses are used for the Embed apps customers, you need to use the same licenses and subscriptions which are available for [!INCLUDE [prodshort](../developer/includes/prodshort.md)] itself.
-You can find more details [!INCLUDE[here](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/get-started-online)]
+You can find more details [here](../administration/get-started-online.MD)]

 When you have established the reseller relationship with the customer and added [!INCLUDE [prodshort](../developer/includes/prodshort.md)] subscriptions with required number of licenses for them, you need to use your own branded Embed app URL to login into their environment and [!INCLUDE [prodshort](../developer/includes/prodshort.md)] Administration center.

-To create a new production environment for your customers, navigate to this URL: https://[your product family].bc.dynamics.com/[Customer's AAD Tenant ID]/Production
+To create a new production environment for your customers, navigate to this URL: ` https://[your product family].bc.dynamics.com/[Customer's Azure AD Tenant ID]/Production`

-To open your customer's [!INCLUDE [prodshort](../developer/includes/prodshort.md)] Administration center, go to this URL: https://[your product family].bc.dynamics.com/[Customer's AAD Tenant ID]/admin
+To open your customer's [!INCLUDE [prodshort](../developer/includes/prodshort.md)] Administration center, go to this URL: `https://[your product family].bc.dynamics.com/[Customer's Azure AD Tenant ID]/admin`

 Each environment that you signed up for the [!INCLUDE[embedapp](../developer/includes/embedapp.md)] is then displayed on the Tenant list part in your LCS project.
 On this part, you can find more details about the environment, including the name and the URL to login into each one.
 You can see which environments are running on which application version by selecting application version on the list.